buzzqw/TUS/OBSS/OBSSv2-eng.md

 # Movement and Transport

-My left foot works perfectly fine, but I still couldn't walk if I didn't have the right one!
+> My left foot works perfectly fine, but I still couldn't walk if I didn't have the right one!
 (Madagascar 3 - Europe's Most Wanted, Film)

 When you can no longer run, walk fast; when you can no longer walk fast, walk; when you can no longer walk, use a cane; but never hold yourself back.
-(Mother Teresa of Calcutta)}
+(Mother Teresa of Calcutta)

 Movement can be distinguished based on which situation it applies to.